animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Perhaps it’s much simpler, in the atoms themselves.

 Protons?
 Neutrons?
 Zipping electrons?
-Or all matter and particles? in that case, perhaps a flipbook is conscious, sort of.
+Or all matter and particles?
+In that case, perhaps a flipbook is conscious, sort of.